Empowering Communities

 Samson S. Tarpeh

-A dedicated performer, Samson has presented numerous benefit concerts in support of ANAM across the United States and Liberia, including performances for former Liberian President Ellen Johnson Sirleaf, former U.S. Ambassador to the U.N. and Liberia, Ambassador Linda Thomas-Greenfield, and former U.S. Ambassador to Liberia Christian Elder.
+As a performer, Samson has shared his music in concerts across the United States and Liberia, including performances for former Liberian President Ellen Johnson Sirleaf, former U.S. Ambassador to the United Nations Linda Thomas-Greenfield, and other distinguished guests, always using music as a bridge of hope, unity, and connection.

 Volunteer Staff & Advisors